ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 4. Check the **Use Proxy** box and enter the _proxy server IP Address_ and _port 3128_, click **OK**.
 The Connectivity Status changes to _Validating_ and then to _Connected_.
     **Note**: Do not be concerned if you receive the ``Some URLs have been accessed successfully, but others are inaccessible`` message while testing the connection to the proxy server.
 5. Click **Download Now**.
 In the _Recent Tasks_ pane you should see this activity complete.
-6. If this activity fails, reboot the vCenter Server Appliance (vCSA):
+6. If this activity fails, reboot the VCSA:
-  1. Log in to the vCSA management interface at `https://vcsaFQDN:5480` as **root**.
+  1. Log in to the VCSA management interface at `https://vcsaFQDN:5480` as **root**.
   2. Click **Summary** and click **Reboot**.
   3. In the confirmation box, click **Yes** to confirm the operation.